A Clever Concept With Disappointing Execution

 The first door issue is that the entryways are not fully protected from falling rain as TarpTent claims (“Interior never gets wet during entry, exit, setup or takedown in storms“).
-As shown below, the fly does not fully cover the entryway, and thus can not be left open in vertical rain.
+As shown below, the fly does not fully cover the entryway, and thus does get wet in vertical rain.
 Admittedly this protection is still better than many other tents, but it’s not good for a TarpTent product, which normally stand out in this area.

-A second issue is that if you roll up a wet door – such as when exiting from a dewy tent in the morning – the water captured inside the roll runs out onto the inner mesh.
-Rolling the fabric outward instead of inward reduces this, but either way if the door is quite wet, you’ll get some drips on the inner.
-Also not a big deal, but if the fly properly covered the inner then these drips would fall in the vestibule instead.
+A second issue is that if you roll up a wet door – such as when exiting from a dewy tent in the morning – the water captured inside the roll runs out and drips onto the inner mesh.
+Rolling the fabric outward instead of inward reduces this, but either way if the door is quite wet, you’ll get water dripping on the inner.
+This also is not a huge deal as it’s only 5-10 drops, but if the fly fully covered the inner then these drips would fall into the vestibule instead.
 A little more coverage would be a big improvement.

 Lastly, there are the door clips.
-Although I was initially indifferent, after substantial use I really don’t like them.
-The largest problem with the clips is that they turn a one handed job into a two handed job.
-The clips can be opened with a single hand, but closing the door clips is always a two handed job.
-Instead of reaching a single arm into the vestibule to close the zipper, the clips require leaning both arms (and most of your upper torso) out into the vestibule – a much more awkward manoeuvre.
+Although I was initially indifferent, after substantial use I don’t like them.
+The largest problem with the clips is that they turn a one handed job into an awkward two handed job.
+The clips can be opened with a single hand, but closing the door clips is always a two handed job unless you’re far more nimble than I. Instead of reaching one arm into the vestibule to close the zipper, the clips require leaning both arms and most of your upper torso out into the vestibule and then using your excellent core strength to suspend your upper body there while your hands work on the clip – a much more challenging manoeuvre.
 Because of this hassle, most of the time I only do up the velcro (with one hand) and leave the door unclipped.
+The velcro is nice.

 The final nail in the coffin for the clips is that they rust.
-My rust is only minor at this point, but after another year or two of regular use I expect they’ll deserve replacement.
+My rust is only minor at this point, but after another year or two of regular use I expect they’ll be ready for replacement.

-The Saddle 2 sheds rain and snow well, such that it seems upon first impressions to be a good partner when the weather turns.
+The Saddle 2 sheds rain well, such that it seems upon first impressions to be a good partner when the weather turns.
 Unfortunately many issues prevent this from being so.

 First, the previously mentioned dramatic fabric sag in wet conditions largely negates the benefits of the double wall design.
 In condensation prone conditions where you want a double wall tent to keep you from contacting the wet fly, the Saddle 2 fly sags and sticks all over the inner.
 It’s a double wall tent when you don’t need it, and a single wall when you do.

-Secondly, as mentioned already, the doorways which seem fine in good conditions, let you down in rainy conditions from rain falling right in or dripping in via a rolled door.
-They’re still better than many tents, but they could and should be better.
+Secondly, as mentioned already, the doorways which appear fine in good conditions, let you down in rainy conditions from rain falling right in or dripping in via a rolled door.
+They’re still better than many tents, but they could be better.

 Lastly, the clips are a pain to close when it’s snowy/slushy.
 They’re near impossible with mitts on.